The CPD Board Assessment Criteria

 7. Submission, review process and timelines

-• Completeness check: within 24 hours after submission.
+Completeness check: within 24 hours of submission.
 Assessment begins only after the completeness check is passed.

-• Initial assessor review: target within three working days of completeness confirmation.
-Typical decision timeline: under one week; in most cases three working days.
+Initial assessor review: target within three working days of completeness confirmation.

-• Clarification requests: issued through the portal.
-Applicants will normally have five business days to reply.
+Clarification requests: issued through the portal where additional information is needed.
+Applicants normally have five business days to reply.
 The assessment clock pauses while clarifications are pending.

-• Final decision: issued within two business days after receipt of any required clarifications or resubmitted materials.
+Final decision: issued within two business days of receipt of any required clarifications or resubmitted materials.

 8. Approvals with conditions and corrective actions